Matthewbill22/Mattsmath/README.md

-# Welcome to Matts Math
+# Welcome to Math With Math

 Matts Math is a undercover game website I have 50+ Games to play!